 Signs It’s Time to Change the Hood Strut(s)

-When these signs begin to manifest (whether or not you have the single strut system – like the ES 330 or the dual strut system like the ES 350), it is best to begin to think about a replacement and set aside a budget for the same.
+When these signs begin to manifest (whether or not you have the single strut system, like the ES 330, or the dual strut system, like the ES 350), it’s best to begin to think about a replacement and set aside a budget for the same.

 So, here are the telltale signs you’ll soon be missing your old hood strut(s) sooner than later.

-1. A Hood Strut That Needs to Stay In Place With Help
+1. A Hood Strut That Stays in Place (Only) with Help

-The very first sign of a hood strut that needs to be changed or a set of hood struts that need to be replaced ASAP is when, after opening the hood, you have the clearly visible need to still support it in position.
+The first sign of a hood strut that needs to be changed (or a set of hood struts that need to be replaced ASAP) is when, after opening the hood, you see that you need to physically support it in place, or it’s going to come crashing down.

 Struts that are on their way out will need help staying in place.
-This is occasioned by the loss of the pressure in them that must be right for them to function as designed.
+This is occasioned by the loss of the pressure in them, pressure that must be right for them to function as designed.

-If you’re paying attention, however, the effects will be more in the attempts at holding the hood in the near vertical position (this is when the strut(s) work the hardest to achieve their prime objective.
+If you’re paying attention, however, the effect will be more in the attempt at holding the hood in a near-vertical position (this is when the strut(s) work the hardest to achieve their prime objective).

 The second sign of a hood strut (or hood struts) in need of replacement is a hood strut (or struts) that won’t go all the way up when left halfway opened.